 - Salsa si Noci – walnut sauce, one of the other popular mouthwatering salsas for your pasta.

 - Focaccia Genovese – be it simply drizzled with salt and olive oil, with potatoes, tomatoes, cheese, you name it!
-In Genoa is where you’ll eat the best Foccacia out of all Italy (or world).
+In Genoa is where you’ll eat the best Foccacia out of all Italy (or the world).

 - Farinata – another traditional Ligurian dish you probably have never heard about, but should try.
 The thin pancake is done with chickpea flour which grants it a nutty flavor.

 - Misto fritto or fish dishes – because where else than in a port town should you eat some of the best seafood there is?
-Italians keep it simple when it comes to fish, and that great because you need to taste how fresh it is.
+Italians keep it simple when it comes to fish, and that is great because you need to taste how fresh it is.

-- Pasta alla Genovese – nor only pesto, but also boiled potatoes and green beans in this delicious pasta dish.
+- Pasta alla Genovese – not only pesto, but also boiled potatoes and green beans in this delicious pasta dish.